Nebraska logo

 Nebraska Cornhuskers Props

 Proposition, or prop, bets are wagers on a player’s stat line at the end of the game, and they work like over/unders.
-Other Stepp props could include his rushing touchdowns or reception yards.
 There are props available for most skill position players.

 Nebraska Cornhuskers Futures

-The futures market isn’t kind to the Cornhuskers in 2021, giving them a 1-in-14 chance to win the Big Ten.
+The futures market is expecting the Cornhuskers to trend up in 2025, giving them longshot odds to win the Big Ten title, but having a lofty 7.5 win total.
 Futures are bets on the entire season, and they're priced like moneylines or over/unders, depending on the bet.
 Other Cornhuskers futures include over/under team wins, odds to win the national title and player awards markets.

 Cornhuskers Injuries